N. Korea Covid outbreak likely 'getting worse' says WHO

 "Right now we are not in a position to make an adequate risk assessment of the situation on the ground," he said, pointing out that "it is very, very difficult to provide a proper analysis to the world when we don't have access to the necessary data."

-Maria Van Kerkhove, WHO's lead on Covid-19, meanwhile said the country had registered around 3.7 million suspected Covid cases, although the official accounts only mention cases of "fever".
+Maria Van Kerkhove, WHO's lead on Covid-19, meanwhile said the country had registered more than three million suspected Covid cases, although the official accounts only mention cases of "fever".

-The state-run Korean Central News Agency (KCNA) reported last Friday that caseloads had fallen for a seventh straight day, with just over 100,000 new "fever" cases in 24 hours, down from a high of 390,000 daily cases earlier in May.
+The state-run Korean Central News Agency (KCNA) reported early Thursday some 96,600 "fevered cases" in 24 hours, for a total of 3.8 million cases since late April.
+No new deaths were announced, with 69 fatalities as of late last week.

-KCNA also reported one more death Friday -- taking the official toll to 69 -- and claimed the fatality rate remains at 0.002 percent.
+It was the third consecutive daily tally of less than 100,000, down from a high of 390,000 daily cases in mid-May, South Korea's Yonhap news agency reported.

 "There are many recoveries that have been reported, but there's limited information that we have from the country currently," Van Kerkhove said.

-North Korea, which has one of the worst health systems in the world, has not vaccinated any of its roughly 25 million people, having rejected jabs offered by the WHO.
+North Korea has also rejected jabs offered by the WHO and not vaccinated any of its roughly 25 million people.

 Ryan stressed the importance of reining in the outbreak in the impoverished country.